 The preliminary examination is a qualifying examination given in late May to all second year PhD students and all third year MD/PhD students in the Cell and Molecular Biology Graduate Group.
 By this stage, students have completed all required courses for the Graduate Group and their individual programs, and are ready to begin full-time research toward the PhD.
 The intent of the qualifying exam is to verify that the student is capable of PhD-level research.
 Thus, the student must pass this exam in order to advance to dissertation status and remain in the program.

 The Preliminary Examination consists of 2 parts: a written Proposal describing plans for the thesis project, and an oral Defense of that document.
 If there is not a well-developed thesis project by winter of the prelim exam year, the proposal can be focused around any problem central to the work in the thesis lab.
-The proposal guidelines closely follow those for a Predoctoral Fellowship application to the NIH (NRSA F31).
-Thus, students should craft their proposal with the following section headings, using single spaced, 11 point Arial font, 0.5 inch margins, and the indicated page limits.
+The proposal guidelines closely follow those for an NIH Predoctoral Fellowship application (NRSA F31).
+Thus, students should craft their proposal with the following section headings, using single line spacing, 11 point Arial font, 0.5 inch margins, and the indicated page limits.

 There is no expectation that extensive preliminary data should exist, but if it does, present it within the Research Strategy section (remaining within the 6 page limit).
 For example, you might provide such data as part of the rationale or justification for a particular approach.
 Any preliminary work that represents unpublished data of others from the thesis lab should be explicitly approved by those providing such data and be properly cited.